Manitou Lake near Watrous, Saskatchewan has the same mineral content as The Dead Sea.

 Saskatchewan's provincial parks system is considered one of the best in Canada.
-The system has 196 legally designated park lands that encompass 1.4 million acres of natural areas, unique landscapes and historic site.
-Each one of these parks gives us access to unlimited outdoor recreational and educational activities.
-Each park also provides the visitor with an opportunity to experience a different part of Saskatchewan's natural and cultural heritage.
+The system has 196 legally designated park lands that encompass 1.4 million acres of natural areas, unique landscapes and historic sites.
+Each one of these parks gives visitors access to unlimited outdoor recreational and educational activities.
+Each park also provides visitors with an opportunity to experience a different part of Saskatchewan's natural and cultural heritage.
 Visit the Saskatchewan Parks website for more information.
 Park details will help you and your family plan a visit to one of our many parks for when you arrive here in Saskatchewan.

-Saskatchewan is also home to two national parks and numerous national historic sites.
+Saskatchewan is also home to two national parks – Grasslands National Park and Prince Albert National Park – and numerous national historic sites.
 These sites offer a wide range of recreational and cultural opportunities for many people to enjoy.
 For more information on our national parks, please visit the Parks Canada website.